The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-Let also $\Omega_{\mathrm{N}}^f$ denote the class of bounded normal operators with (known) bounded dispersion with respect to the function $f$.
-In addition, let $\Omega_{\mathrm{D}}$ denote the class of bounded self-adjoint diagonal operators and consider the following discrete problem function
+We also let $\Omega_{\mathrm{N}}^f$ denote the class of bounded normal operators with (known) bounded dispersion with respect to the function $f$.
+In addition, let $\Omega_{\mathrm{D}}$ denote the class of bounded diagonal self-adjoint operators and consider the following discrete problem function

+For $\Xi_2^d$ we consider the space $\mathcal{M}=\{0,1\}$ with the discrete topology, where $1$ is interpreted as ``Yes'' and $0$ as ``No''.
+Thus the computational problem is a decision problem.

 \begin{theorem} Let $\Xi_1^d$, $\Omega_{\mathrm{N}}^d$ and $\Omega_{\mathrm{D}}^d$, as well as $\Xi_2^d$, $\Omega_{\mathrm{N}}^f$ and $\Omega_{\mathrm{D}}$, be as above.
 Then,

 and